DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-07-07-problems-with-school-placements.md

 3.2.
 Some ITT providers need help filling their school placement capacity with suitable trainees in their area.

-Some areas aren’t attractive to trainees.
+Some areas are not attractive to trainees.
 For example, the cost of living in an area makes it difficult for trainees to relocate or choose teaching as a viable profession.

 ## 4. Problems with scalability and standardisation